-The criteria for the thesis in the Counseling Psychology program were stated previously (see p.
-36) as follows:
+The criteria for the thesis in the Counseling Psychology program were stated previously (see pp. 37-38) as follows:

 Within the context of the Institute's guiding vision, students are encouraged to select a particular topic that they wish to explore in depth.
 Towards this end, the student is asked to